source-data/soda-curation/README.md

 ## Features

-- Process ZIP files containing manuscript data
+- Automated processing of scientific manuscript ZIP files
-- Extract and structure manuscript information using AI (OpenAI or Anthropic)
+- AI-powered extraction and structuring of manuscript information
-- Identify and categorize figures, appendices, and supplementary data
-- Extract figure captions from DOCX or PDF files
-- Detect and analyze figure panels using object detection
+- Figure and panel detection using advanced object detection models
-- Match panel captions with their corresponding images
+- Intelligent caption extraction and matching for figures and panels
+- Support for multiple AI providers (OpenAI and Anthropic)
-- Flexible configuration options for AI providers and models
+- Flexible configuration options for fine-tuning the curation process
 - Debug mode for development and troubleshooting

-## Requirements
+## System Requirements

 - Python 3.8+
-- Docker (optional, for containerized usage)
+- CUDA-compatible GPU (recommended for optimal performance)
+- 8GB+ RAM
+- 50GB+ free disk space

 ## Installation